DDogCap/discfinder-app/PROFILE_IMPORT_SETUP.md

 # Profile Import Setup Guide

-This guide walks you through importing user profiles from your previous Glide app into the DiscFinder application.
+This guide walks you through importing user profiles from your previous Glide app into the DZDiscFinder application.

 ## Overview